Thais battle to shore up Bangkok as floods threaten

 Bangkok's metropolitan authority is controlled by the opposition Democrat Party, while the military has a frosty relationship with the ruling Puea Thai Party because of its de facto leader and Yingluck's brother, Thaksin Shinawatra, the self-exiled former premier overthrown by the army in 2006.

-The flood problem was building even before she took office in early August and looks set to cost industry more than $3 billion (188 billion pounds), slashing economic growth this year.
+The flood problem was building even before she took office in early August and looks set to cost industry more than $3 billion, slashing economic growth this year.

 The 44-year-old businesswoman is resisting calls to declare a state of emergency, saying authorities are able to manage.